-On the contrary, when the reflection is missing in the subgroup, we can chose arbitrary generator of dislocations in each sub-orbits.
-One should note that the center of mass will not be kept, since d[1]+d[2]+...+d[60] is not equal to 0 in general.
+On the contrary, when the reflection is missing in the subgroup, we can choose arbitrary generator of dislocations in each sub-orbits.
+One should note that the center of mass will not be kept since d[1]+d[2]+...+d[60] is not equal to 0 in general.

 Concerning this topic, we can classify the vibrational mode of C$_{60}$ according to the group theory.
 The procedure is to form the direct product of the virtual representation with respect to the replacement of atoms and the irreducible representation of the symmetry operations on the space vector, and then to decompose it into the direct sum.
 One will find that the vibrational mode in the icosahedral symmetry includes the duplicated trivial irreducible representation, to which the degrees of the freedom is two.
 The geometrical interpretation of this is that the possible distortion which keeps the icosahedral symmetry is confined in one plane as discussed above.